girishji/bufline.vim/README.md

 I have been using statusline to permanently display buffer list.
 While switching buffers it helps to know what other buffers are open and which is the alternate buffer (`:b#`).
 This plugin does not set the statusline, but instead provides a buffer list suitable for including in statusline.
-There is some useful highlighting options to distinguish active and alternate buffers.
+There are some useful highlighting options to distinguish active and alternate buffers.
 Since so much space is wasted on statusline why not put it to good use?